-&lt;sup>a SRES - Special Report on Emissions Scenarios b PRUDENCE - Prediction of regional scenarios and uncertainties for defining European climate change risks and effects
+^b PRUDENCE - Prediction of regional scenarios and uncertainties for defining European climate change risks and effects

-Table 3 The cascade of uncertainties in the NASa
+Table 2 The case ade of unc ertainties in the NAS

-GER FIN FRA BEL ENG DEN NEL sco WAL HUN
+GER FIN FRA BEL ENG DEN NEL SCO WAL HUN

-Future society ✓ √√ ✓
+Future society ✓ // ✓

-GHG emissions √ √ √ √ ✓ √ ✓ ✓ ✓ ✓
+GHG emissions 11 // ✓ ✓ ✓ ✓ ✓ ✓

-Climate model √ √ √ √ ✓ √ ✓ ✓ ✓ ✓
+Climate model / / // ✓ ✓ ✓ ✓ ✓ ✓

-Regional scenarios √ √ ✓
+Regional scenarios 11 ✓

 Impact model ✓ ✓

-Local impacts √ √ √ √ ✓ ✓
+Local impacts 11 $\checkmark\checkmark$ ✓ ✓

 Total score 10 9 3 3 3 2 2 1 1 1

 Average score 2 2 1 1 1 0 0 0 0 0

+More detailed

-Mor More detailed Less detailed
+Less detailed

 Depth of coverage of sources of uncertainty

-&lt;sup>a The table shows the different levels of the cascade of uncertainty and gives a qualitative assessment of the inclusion/ exclusion of each one in the different NAS. ✓ type of uncertainty mentioned and some more detail/explanation given (2 points), ✓ type of uncertainty mentioned (1 point), blank cells signify that the type of uncertainty was not mentioned (0 points).
+The table shows the different levels of the cascade of uncertainty and gives a qualitative assessment of the inclusion/exclusion of each one in the different NAS. \checkmark type of uncertainty mentioned and some more detail/explanation given (2 points), \checkmark type of uncertainty mentioned (1 point), blank cells signify that the type of uncertainty was not mentioned (0 points)

-The most frequently mentioned sources of uncertainty are GHG emissions and climate models.
-This may reflect a perception that research is closer to being able to quantify uncertainty originating from these sources (e.g. Majda and Branicki, 2012; Smith et al., 2009) than it is able to do so with uncertainty originating from other sources.
-Many NAS do not even acknowledge regional climate projections as a potential source even though there is wide agreement that they are marked by a number of uncertainties (e.g. Foley, 2010; Stainforth et al., 2007).
-Furthermore, the uncertainties within the category 'Future society' encompass socio-economic uncertainties, demographic developments and technological advances, which are very difficult to project and yet are the main initial impetus into the cascade as they determine the level of GHG emissions upon which climate and resultant impact projections are based.
+Stainforth et al. 2007).
+Furthermore, the uncertainties within the category 'Future society' encompass socio-economic uncertainties, demographic developments and technological advances, which are very difficult to predict (hence the use of scenarios) and yet are the main initial impetus into the cascade as they determine the level of GHG emissions upon which climate and resultant impact projections are based.

 The results show that most NAS have shortcomings regarding the qualitative categories of assessment and perform better in quantitative terms.
 That is, they include quantitative values when talking about climate projections but are not explicit about where those numbers come from.
-There is a lack of explicitness about the underlying future socio-economic uncertainties that will resonate throughout the cascade.
+There is a lack of explicitness about the underlying future socioeconomic uncertainties that will resonate throughout the cascade.

 There are also marked differences between the NAS in terms of their score patterns across categories of assessment.
-There can be many reasons for this, including different policy frameworks and drivers, target audiences, scientific and cultural traditions, levels of knowledge and public acceptance of climate change.
-We will explore the links between broader socio-political frameworks and the design and style of the NAS in more detail in the next section.
+There can be many reasons for this such as different policy frameworks and drivers, target audiences, scientific and cultural traditions, levels of knowledge and public acceptance of climate change, as well as the aim of the NAS, the stage of adaptation planning and the institutional context.
+We will take a first step towards exploring some of these potential influences on the communication of uncertainty within the NAS in the next section.

-4 Discussion - Contrasting discourses

-We examined the inclusion and communication of scientific uncertainty across ten European NAS and analysed the patterns between different categories in the uncertainty assessment framework and between countries.
-Our framework has also revealed salient differences in the communication of uncertainty in the different countries' NAS, reinforcing the call for a much needed more systematic communication of uncertainty (Biesbroek et al., 2010; Lourenço et al., 2009).
+4 Discussion - biases, inconsistencies and contrasting discourses framework and between countries.
+Our framework has also revealed salient differences in the communication of uncertainty in the different countries' NAS, reinforcing the call for a much needed more systematic communication of uncertainty (Biesbroek et al. 2010; Lourenço et al. 2009).
 Across all countries a bias emerges towards communicating uncertainties that are perceived to be more quantifiable at the cost of communicating more qualitative uncertainties such as future socio-economic conditions.
 This bias however, leads to the question of how countries can justify quantifying and communicating uncertainty further down the cascade, when those at the top are barely mentioned.
-Past research explains that according to the stage of adaptation planning there are different ways of dealing with uncertainty in different countries such as hiding, or embracing uncertainties and including uncertainties in decision-making (Hanger et al., 2012).
-Our framework reveals that some of these different ways of dealing with uncertainty can also be seen in the different categories in the framework with the quantitative uncertainties being more 'embraced' and the 'qualitative' uncertainties being generally more 'hidden'.
-Uncertainty thus should not be regarded as one entity communicated in the NAS but can be broken down and assessed at a finer level.
+Not only does this mean that an incomplete picture of uncertainties is portrayed but it also skews the attention towards those uncertainties that the strategies are explicit about.
+This could create a false sense of certainty where this in actual fact does not exist and direct attention to those uncertainties that are potentially not the key ones to be concerned about.